 Upcoming Volunteer Opportunities

 To be notified via text of upcoming opportunities, join the P.A.S.S.
 Ministries Remind group by texting @passmin to 81010.

-- Volunteers - University of Maryland, Upper Chesapeake Health (UM UCH)
+- University of Maryland, Upper Chesapeake Health (UM UCH) - May 1 deadline

-UM UCH is looking for students who are 15 years of age or older who are interested in learning about careers in healthcare.
-Applications are being accepted for both year-round and summertime volunteers to serve in one of the following areas: Patient Care, Administration, Surgical Waiting Room, Gift Shops, or Information Desk, or Dining Services.
-Interested students should complete the online application by Wednesday, May 1.
-If you’d like to know more about this opportunity, please contact Steve Anderson, Director or Volunteer Services and Community Partnerships at (443-643-1725) or email Mrs. Strawbridge.
+UM UCH is looking for students age 15 or older who are interested in learning about careers in healthcare.
+Applications are being accepted for both year-round and summertime volunteers to serve in one of the following areas: Patient Care, Administration, Surgical Waiting Room, Gift Shops, Information Desk, or Dining Services.
+Interested students should apply online by Wednesday, May 1.
+For more information, contact Steve Anderson, Director of Volunteer Services and Community Partnerships at 443.643.1725.

 - Ongoing Service Opportunities

 (Mondays and/or Thursdays from 6:30 - 8:30 p.m.)

 Babysit in the Children's Center while moms attend meetings.
 Contact Jennifer Crosson at email@example.com for information.

 (First & third Tuesday of every month from 6:00 - 7:30 p.m.; Christmas party 12/18)